fmv1992/data_sciences_project_template/readme.md

 ## TODO

+1. Consider using a makefile for improved automation.
 1. Specify data analyses/exploration just after data set loading and just after dataset processing.
 That is, split what currently is one thing in two things.